Wafaa Bilal: Life

 Bilal's family is from Najaf, Iraq.
 He grew up during a particularly turbulent period of Iraq's history and his experience of war and revolution has informed his art.
 He dreamed of becoming an artist but was prohibited from studying art in a university in Iraq, because of the alleged disloyalty of a member of his family; he studied geography instead.
 He continued to produce artworks with themes that were critical of the Saddam Hussein regime.
+For this, he was arrested as a dissident.

+In 1991, after refusing to volunteer to participate in the invasion of Kuwait and organizing opposition groups, he fled Iraq and lived in a refugee camp in Saudi Arabia for two years, teaching art to children.
+In this way Bilal became part of a generation of Iraqi artists and intellectuals who were forced into exile, where they were isolated from their heritage and current Iraqi art practices.

 In 1992 he travelled to the United States to study art at the University of New Mexico in Albuquerque, from which he graduated with a BFA in 1999.
 He later moved to Chicago, where he earned an MFA from the School of the Art Institute of Chicago in 2003, and became an adjunct assistant professor the following year.
 In addition to his art he has given lectures about Saddam Hussein's regime and was interviewed by the History Channel.
-Wafaa's brother was killed by a U.S. missile strike at a checkpoint in 2004, something which deepened his condemnation of the Iraqi War.
-He has traveled the world and spread word of the situation of the Iraqi people, and the significance of peaceful conflict resolution.